JesusFilm/core/apps/docs/docs/04-engineering-practices/03-internationalization/02-implementation/index.md

 }
 ```

-There are two approaches to handling locales, depending on whether you need to support multiple variants of a language:
+There are two approaches to handling locales, depending on whether you need to support multiple variants of a language.

 ### Case 1: Single Variant Languages